-When it comes to buying a sofa, choosing the right fabric is one of the most important factors to consider.
+When it comes to choosing a sofa (or armchair), choosing the right fabric to fit with your living room design is one of the most important factors to consider.
 Here are our top tips for picking out upholstery for your sofa - and armchairs, for that matter.
+Don't miss our full guide to choosing the best upholstery once you've whizzed through these tips.

 1. How much wear and tear will your sofa suffer?

 The way you plan to use your sofa will partly dictate the choice of fabric.
 Will your your sofa sit in a busy room where you entertain - and where wine will, inevitably, be spilled?
-Or will it quietly occupy a private study?
+Or will it quietly occupy a home office?

 Luxurious, textured blends with wool, for instance, are best suited to seldom used rooms.
 If you have children or pets, a smooth cotton fabric is best, as it can be washed when needed.
 Durable fabrics, such as corduroys or microfibre blends, will work especially well in a living room, unlike demanding fabrics such as velvet or chenilles.